zMenta/StoneShard_save_backup_tool/README.md

    After that, you execute the run.py file.
 A terminal windown will open, after this everything is working as long you keep the run.py open.

-   Use the shortcuts to save, apply the backups in the game or exit the terminal.
+   Use the shortcuts to save, apply the backup in the game or exit the terminal.

    If you want you can run the files backupSave.py and insertSave.py separately.